 - The vast majority of boxers train and fight not because they want to make lots of money, but because they enjoy it as a sport.

 - Nobody is forced to box or watch a fight, all participants do so through their own free will.
 Those who don’t like the sport should just ignore it if they don’t like it.

 - Boxing is a way for people to remove themselves from poverty.
-Other doors that may not be an option for a young boxer, such as a college education, and the sport provides another route to social and economic advancement.
-At the very least it can provide a sense of self-respect.
+Other doors may not be an option for a young boxer, such as a college education.
+The sport provides another route to social and economic advancement.
+At the very least, it can provide a sense of self-respect.

 Without boxing, because of my neighborhoods, who knows what would have happened to me.
 It was always about following the leader.
 And I definitely was not a leader.
 Boxing gave me discipline; a sense of self.
 It made me more outspoken.
 It gave me more confidence.— Sugar Ray Leonard